Dual-Monitor USB-C Dock for Windows Laptops - MST - Power Delivery - 4K

 The MST30C2DPPD is backed by a StarTech.com 3-year warranty and free lifetime technical support.

-- Ensure your laptop’s drivers, firmware, and operating system are up to date prior to using the docking station.
+- Ensure your laptop’s drivers, firmware, and operating system are current prior to using the docking station.

-- Video output capabilities are dependent on the video card and hardware specification of your connected laptop.
-Certain video cards have limited MST support, while some monitors will also limit the available resolution.
+- Video output capabilities depend on the video card and hardware specifications of the connected laptop.

 - Not all USB-C ports support the full functionality of the USB Type-C standard.
-Ensure that your laptop USB-C port supports DP alt mode, as well as USB Power Delivery.
+Ensure that your laptop USB-C port supports DP Alt Mode and USB Power Delivery.

 - Not all Thunderbolt 3 USB-C ports support the full functionality of the Thunderbolt 3 standard.
 Ensure that your laptop Thunderbolt 3 port supports USB Power Delivery.

-An essential accessory for the latest USB-C equipped Windows laptops such as Dell XPS™ 13, Lenovo® ThinkPad™, HP® Spectre, HP EliteBook and HP ProBook
+Ideal for USB-C equipped Windows laptops such as Dell XPS™, Lenovo® ThinkPad™, HP® Spectre, HP EliteBook and HP ProBook

 |Chipset ID||Cypress - CYPD1122-40